cherylws/johndmulhausen.github.io/documentation/unreal/latest/concepts/unreal-debug-rift.md

 ---
-title: Oculus Rift: Testing and Performance Analysis
+title: "Oculus Rift: Testing and Performance Analysis"
 ---
 This guide describes basic testing and performance analysis for Oculus Rift development in Unreal.

 VR application debugging is a matter of getting insight into how the application is structured and executed, gathering data to evaluate actual performance, evaluating it against expectation, then methodically isolating and eliminating problems.